 See Also: Easiest Way to Remove Window Tint

 There are several reasons that your car’s windows might stop working.
 If you don’t hear or see any movement when you press the button, the problem is likely electrical rather than mechanical.

 Here are some of the possible issues to check for in case it happens to you.

-1) Window Lock Button is On
+1) Window Lock Button Is Enabled

-2) Bad Window Regulators
+2) Bad Window Regulator

 The mechanism that moves a power window up and down is called a window regulator.
 Each car door with a power window has a window regulator to move it.
 It’s connected via cables to a power window motor.